 - To our knowledge, the most up-to-date and comprehensive review of agent-based simulation software has been conducted by Abar et al. (2017), who compare 85 tools using a convenient tabular and chart format, and deem NetLogo both easy to use and also appropriate to execute medium/large-scale simulations.
 Another recent review that assesses and compares NetLogo with other platforms has been published by Kravari and Bassiliades (2015).
 There is also a wikipedia page set up by Nikolai and Madey (2009) which provides an up-to-date comparison of agent-based software toolkits.
 Finally, it is also possible to code agent-based models using general-purpose programming languages directly.
 In the context of evolutionary game theory, Isaac (2008) convincingly demonstrates how this can be easily done with Python. ↵

-- Please, make sure you download version 6.0.2 or greater, since NetLogo syntax changed significantly in version 6.0, and a little bit in 6.1. ↵
+- Please, make sure you download version 6.1.1 or greater.
+NetLogo syntax changed significantly in version 6.0, and a little bit in 6.1. ↵